 The price is good for this type of cooking method.
 It is also a great cut when you want to make a stew.
 I would rather cut up a chuck roast to add to a delicious dutch oven beef stew.

 The chuck roast is by far the most popular beef for a pot roast.
 The chuck comes from the shoulder of the cow and its a muscle that does a lot of work.

 When you braise the chuck it is a game-changer.
 You can use this beef for a classic Sunday dinner and you can also use it during the week for all kinds of dishes like tacos and breakfast burritos!

 Now go out and get yourself a chuck roast, follow me and fall into the world of braising!
-You want my recipe below.
+You want to learn how to braise beef.